Refresher: GLMs and What They Actually Estimate

 2.5 % 97.5 %

-The model is not just saying “65%”.
-It is saying “somewhere between roughly 29% and 71%, and our best guess is 65%”.
+The model is not just saying “60%”.
+It is saying “somewhere between roughly 38% and 79%, and our best guess is 60%”.
 That range is information.
-Ignoring it is how you end up overconfident.
+Ignoring it is how you end up overconfident (cough machine learning cough).

-This idea of carrying uncertainty forward is going to matter a great deal when we get to the robust design.
+This idea of carrying uncertainty forward is going to matter when we get to the robust design.
 For now, just note that a GLM gives you both an estimate and a measure of how much to trust it.

 Adding a covariate

-Let’s make things slightly more realistic.
-Maybe fish are more likely to be present in deeper lakes.
-I will simulate some depth data and refit the model.
+Let’s make things a bit more realistic.
+Given my love and expertise in… fish… I know fish are more likely to be present in deeper lakes.
+In the code below I’ll simulate some depth data, say fish presence is determined by lake depth and refit the model.

 Call: